shivamkadukar/Second-Brain/Projects/Scripting/Bash Scripting.md

 	2. `ls`: List the contents of the current directory.
 	3. `mkdir`: Create a new directory.
-	4. `touch`: Create a new file.
+	4. `touch`: Create a new file. also used to update the timestamp of a file
 	5. `rm`: Remove a file or directory.
 	6. `cp`: Copy a file or directory.
 	7. `mv`: Move or rename a file or directory.